-6 Presentation
+6 Video Presentation

 This is worth 10% of your project 2 grade.
-You should prepare a 1-2 minute video.
+You should prepare a 2 minute video.
 You should give an overview of how you designed and built your robot and may want to give a description of the software architecture, the approach you used in the competition, and any additional information.
-The presentation will take place in class on Friday, May 2, 2014.
-You must email me a link to your video for me to download no later than 8:00am on that day.
-You should also bring your video on a USB drive or post it somewhere online as a backup.
-On the day of the presentations, you will have a strict 2 minute timeline to allow all groups to present.
-All group members must be present and should introduce themselves before the start of the video.
-You can narrate your video during the presentation, although the video should stand on its own.
-Part of the final grades for the presentation will be based on voting by the whole class.
+You must email me a link to your video that is publically viewable1 no later than Friday, May 2, 2015 at noon.
+Part of the final grades for the video presentation will be based on voting by the whole class.